Bone (comics): Publication history

 After college, Smith and his friends produced animation work on commission in their studio, Character Builders Inc., but Smith eventually decided against an animation career.
 Seeking instead to develop a comic book series, and convinced by the successes of Frank Miller's The Dark Knight Returns and Art Spiegelman's Maus that a serious comic book with a beginning, middle and end structure was both artistically and commercially viable, Smith decided to produce Bone.

 In 1991, Smith launched his company, Cartoon Books, to publish the series.
 Initially, Smith self-published the series, doing all of the work to produce and distribute the series through his business himself; this made it difficult for Smith to focus on writing and drawing the book, and as a result, he fell behind in his production.
 To solve this, he asked his wife, Vijaya Iyer, to resign from her job at a Silicon Valley startup company and serve as president of Cartoon Books, managing the business related to the series.
 Smith was able to refocus on his work on Bone, and sales improved.
 In 1995, Smith began briefly publishing Bone through Image Comics.
 Smith believed this would be a temporary arrangement, and to maintain the book's place in catalogs, the collected volumes remained under the Cartoon Books label.
 Bone ended with its 55th issue, dated June 2004.
-The back cover has, in place of the usual comic panel, a black-and-white photo of Smith in his studio drawing the last page on May 10.
-In an interview on Attack of the Show, Smith revealed that he drew the last page before working on the first issue.
+The back cover has, in place of the usual comic panel, a black-and-white photo of Smith in his studio drawing the last page on May 10 of that year.